Moving to Taipei || A Guide By Those Who Made The Move

 Find out first how to make your expat life in China easier from the start, and how to deal with your friends moving home with LTL Language School.

-Moving to Taiwan: Taiwan Currency
+Moving to Taipei: Currency

 Currency: New Taiwan Dollar (NTD).